hanfried/hanfried-bookmarks/README.md

 -   <https://mattsegal.dev/django-prod-architectures.html>
 -   <https://medium.com/@jwdobken/python-django-with-docker-and-gitlab-ci-b83cc4e7e2e>  - based on cookiecutter django
 -   <https://www.youtube.com/watch?v=FPfBhqL-uek>  - Django for Admins
--   <https://djangosuit.com/>  - Modern theme for Django admin interface
-    There also alternatives w/ different pricing or open source models and different looks.
-    Note, it&rsquo;s not a good idea to give customers access to django admin panels (it&rsquo;s really only for internal purposes).
-    For externals, just give a REST API and HyperlinkedModelSerializer view.
 -   <https://docs.djangoproject.com/en/3.0/topics/performance/>  - Optimizing Django
 -   <http://intercoolerjs.org/docs.html>  - Use familiar, declarative HTML attributes to add AJAX to your application.
 Use web standards like CSS, REST and Javascript events to enhance your app.
     -   **Blog:** <https://engineering.instawork.com/iterating-with-simplicity-evolving-a-django-app-with-intercooler-js-8ed8e69d8a52>